 No construction is proposed.
-However, any possible future construction will be subject to the mandatory planning and design, energy efficiency, water efficiency and conservation, material conservation and resources efficiency, and environmental quality measures of the California Green Building Standards (CalGreen) Code (California Code of Regulations, Title 24, Part 11).
+However, under the zoning ordinance for the A-2 zoning district, one single-family dwelling, one accessory dwelling unit (ADU), and a junior accessory dwelling unit (JADU) could be developed on each parcel.
+Any possible future construction will be subject to the mandatory planning and design, energy efficiency, water efficiency and conservation, material conservation and resources efficiency, and environmental quality measures of the California Green Building Standards (CalGreen) Code (California Code of Regulations, Title 24, Part 11).